intel/llvm/sycl/doc/PreprocessorMacros.md

 ### SYCL2020_DISABLE_DEPRECATION_WARNINGS

-Disables warning coming from usage of SYCL 1.2.1 APIs, that are deprecated in SYCL 2020.
+Disables warnings coming from usage of SYCL 1.2.1 APIs, that are deprecated in SYCL 2020.

 ### SYCL_DISABLE_DEPRECATION_WARNINGS